Gaetz/js-Pong/README.md

 ```

-Run webpack in terminal to compile your js.
+Run babel and webpack thanks to npm in terminal to compile your js.
 This will export bundle.js in dist folder, where your html page will use it.
 ```
-$ ./node_modules/.bin/webpack app/index.js dist/bundle.js
+$ npm run start
 ```